 “The most important idea I took away from the program is that freedom is a gift and we should always fight for it … we should fight for it every time, in every moment,” she said.

 When explaining her new-found responsibility of fighting for freedom, Poklepovic also shared that she now believes that battle is part of her “purpose,” and that because of TFAS, she is able to forge freedom’s path for future generations.

 “I believe you have two ways to change the world: education or politics,” she said.
 “You can’t change the world if you don’t have the tools.
-ILA gave me the tools.”
+TFAS gave me the tools.”

 Professor Thompson imparts many significant lessons during the program, but one that students seem to passionately repeat each year is, “Ideas have consequences.”